kemp-liao/1800_202210_BBY10/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Kemp.
 I'm excited about this project because I like coding.
+* Hi my name is Minji.
+I'm excited about this project because it is fasinating that I'm making my own web application with my own ideas.

 ## Technologies
 Technologies used for this project: